Plt Off A F Burcher DFM

 First wave.
 Second aircraft to attack Möhne Dam.
 Aircraft hit by flak.
 Mine dropped late and bounced over dam.
 Aircraft crashed on far side of dam

-Burcher was a complicated character and although he was at one point put onto a ‘dry’ stint by his CO Guy Gibson for scrapping in the mess, Gibson obviously respected his gunnery skills as he was then transferred to a Gunnery Leaders Course at Sutton Bridge in Lincolnshire, with a commission.
+Burcher was a complicated character and although he was at one point put onto a ‘dry’ stint by his CO Guy Gibson for scrapping in the mess, Gibson obviously respected his gunnery skills as he was then transferred to the Gunnery Leaders Course at Sutton Bridge in Lincolnshire, with a commission.
 He also received the DFM for his tour of operations, with the citation particularly noting his part in a skirmish on a trip to Saarbrucken when five enemy fighters were attacked and driven off.

 On the Dams Raid itself, Burcher, in the rear turret, could only hear what was going on in the front of the aircraft via the intercom.
-It would seem that it was hit by flak some 20 minutes before the dam was reached.
-Burcher received superficial wounds to the leg and stomach but Hopgood himself received a head wound, and in the front turret below him, Gregory had probably been killed, as he wasn’t answering his intercom.
+It would seem that when AJ-M was hit by flak some twenty minutes before the dam was reached, Burcher received superficial wounds to the leg and stomach.

-The already damaged Lancaster was hit again.
-An engine caught fire, Hopgood struggled to keep the aircraft level, and the mine was released too late, bouncing over the dam and into the power station below, where it exploded.
-Now he tried desperately to gain height, in an effort to give his crew a chance to bale out.
-He gained about 500 feet and, somehow, the wounded John Minchin managed to drag himself towards the rear escape hatch, with one leg almost severed.
+When Hopgood gave the order to bale out after the aircraft was hit again on the final attack, the wounded John Minchin managed to drag himself towards the rear escape hatch, with one leg almost severed.
 Burcher pushed his colleague out of the hatch first, pulling his parachute ripcord as he did so, and then followed him.
-Sadly, Minchin did not survive the drop, but Burcher did and he and Fraser, who had escaped from the front of the aircraft, were captured separately and taken prisoner.
+Sadly, Minchin did not survive the drop, but Burcher did and he and John Fraser, who had escaped from the front of the aircraft, were captured separately and taken prisoner.

 More about Burcher online: